Satanism: First Satanic Church

-After LaVey's death in 1997, the Church of Satan was taken over by a new administration and its headquarters were moved to New York.
-LaVey's daughter, the High Priestess Karla LaVey, felt this to be a disservice to her father's legacy.
-The First Satanic Church was re-founded on October 31, 1999 by Karla LaVey to carry on the legacy of her father.
-She continues to run it out of San Francisco, California.
+After LaVey's death in 1997, the Church of Satan was taken over by a new administration and its headquarters were moved to New York City.
+LaVey's daughter, the High Priestess Karla LaVey re-founded The First Satanic Church on 1999 in San Francisco.
+This church has been called "a lot more exclusive" than the original and as of late 2023 was known for producing a "Black X-Mass concert" in San Francisco "every year for the last couple decades".